dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-inalienable-property-rights.md

 produced and offered by strangers.
 The \"stranger\" part is important because money is the one thing that effectively and peacefully allows us to scale across trust barriers.
-With money, you don\'t need to trust your counterparty - that\'s the whole point.
+With money, you don\'t need to trust your counterparty---that\'s the whole point.
 If the counterparty is a good friend of yours, you can rely on credit.
-Final settlement is what removes the trust barrier and allows societies to scale.
-Without money, human cooperation has to rely on credit relationships.
+Final settlement is what removes the trust barrier and allows societies to scale.[^sscale] Without money, human cooperation has to rely on credit relationships.
 Everyone has to remember who owes what to whom.
 Without an external representation of these relationships---if everyone has to keep all these ratios in their head---human cooperation can\'t scale beyond Dunbar\'s Number, resulting in a maximum group size of about 150 people.

-\[Footnote: Nick Szabo, *Money, Blockchains, and Social Scalability*\]
+[^sscale]: Nick Szabo, *Money, Blockchains, and Social Scalability*

 \[TODO: Dunbar Number Image\]